Undergraduate Physical Education General

 An activity course designed which expands on the techniques of performing intermediate asanas and new methods for breathing, massage, and imagery.
 Special emphasis is given to limbering the body while using deep muscle isometrics, imagery in everyday life, stress reduction, and nutrition designed to improve lifelong health.

-BEGINNING SWIMMING (ARC LEVELS III-IV)
+BEGINNING SWIMMING (ARC LEVELS III-IV) (GP)

 Physical Education General 150